Pleb5/Pleb5.github.io/pages/pleb_lessons.md

 Of course once the race is over, it is over for good in the case of bitcoin transactions.
 The winner gets into a block, that block is then cryptographically linked to the previous block and it becomes history.

+---

 This is why the bitcoin blockchain is also called the [“timechain”](https://dergigi.com/2021/01/14/bitcoin-is-time)(watch out, it’s another rabbit hole.
 You have been warned), because we continuously agree on the present state of things for eternity, and you cannot go back to the past to change the flow of time.

-These other blockchains however contain blocks with almost infinitely lower amounts of proof-of-work energy which means they **already lost the contest, regardless of them being in a separate network**.
-It is like winning in soccer against your grandma and then saying: “I am the world champion!!!” because no one else cared to attend your afternoon matinee.
+Altcoins with these independent blockchains however contain blocks with almost infinitely lower amounts of proof-of-work energy which means they **already lost the contest, regardless of them being in a separate network**.
+It is like winning in soccer against your grandma and then saying: “I am the world champion!!!”
+That is because no one else cared to attend your afternoon matinee.

 That applies only if they contain any proof of work at all because some people thought it was a good idea to get back to politics deciding on the state of things again and implemented Proof of Stake crypto(the last time you see this word in this course) networks which is literally just simple voting without any energy expenditure.